 - 1 tablespoon olive oil

-- 3 handfuls of fresh spinach, chopped (~5-ounce container)
+- 3 cups fresh spinach chopped (~5-ounce container)

-- 1 cup canned or jarred artichoke hearts, drained, dried, and chopped
+- 1 cup artichoke hearts canned or jarred; drained, dried, and chopped

 - ½ cup vegan cream cheese